 Our operations and activities are managed, and our officers and personnel are employed, by our general partner (or, in the case of our Canadian operations, Plains Midstream Canada ULC).
 We do not pay our general partner a management fee, but we do reimburse our general partner for all expenses incurred on our behalf (other than expenses related to the AAP Management Units).
-Total costs reimbursed by us to our general partner for the year ended December 31, 2021 were approximately \$467 million.
+Total costs reimbursed by us to our general partner for the year ended December 31, 2023 were approximately \$546 million.

-Our general partner owns a non-economic general partner interest in us and, as of March 28, 2022, owned approximately 241.5 million common units (representing approximately 31% of our outstanding common units and Series A preferred units combined).
-This limited partner interest entitles our general partner to receive quarterly distributions at the same rate as other common unitholders.
+Our general partner owns a non-economic general partner interest in us and, as of March 25, 2024, owned approximately 232.7 million common units (representing approximately 30% of our outstanding common units and Series A preferred units combined).
+This limited partner interest entitles our general partner to receive quarterly distributions at the same rate as other common unitholders; however, these units are not entitled to vote in the election of directors.